DrewTatum/MarchMania2022/README.md

 One big area for future improvement is how the model was validated.
 The Kaggle competition uses a log loss function based on win probability to score submissions.
-This model's weighted scheme was validated using the probability of a team winning March Madness based on the sporting odds provided by Sportsbook.ag.
+This model's weighted scheme was validated using the probability of a team winning March Madness based on the normalized betting odds provided by Sportsbook.ag.
 It will be interesting to adjust this error metric to see any changes it has on the weighting parameters.

 I look forward to tackling some of these limitations for next year's competition!